 We believe that successful transition to a decarbonized society through achieving net zero greenhouse gas (GHG) emissions will eventually have a big impact on our medium- to long-term performance.
-Based on this idea, in October 2022, we set the goal of achieving net zero by 2050.
+Based on this idea, in October 2022, we set the goal of achieving net zero greenhouse gas (GHG) emissions by 2050.
+In addition, In October 2023, we revised our interim GHG reduction target upwards, aiming for 80% reduction in greenhouse gas (GHG) emissions by 2030 (compared with the 2019 level).
 Toward achieving that goal, we have been working to systematically reduce GHG emissions to the minimum so that our absolute emissions of GHG will become closer to zero.
 We are doing this by, for example, actively introducing energy-saving facilities and electricity generated from renewable energy sources for properties that we own.